christian161291/Jekyll-Mono/projects.md

 ---

 ### [MMDB - Multimedia Database](https://github.com/christian161291/mongodatabaseGit)
 Project consisting of a NoSQL database powered by MongoDB and a Java interface.
 It's possibile to insert pictures, documents, videos, audio files and any kind of multimedial data.
-There is an authentication login implemented.
+There is an authentication login implemented and a size auto-detection for the GridFS storage engine choise.

 ***